Sensirion/embedded-sgp/docs/sgp40_voc_index/raspisetup.rst

 Initialization failed
 ~~~~~~~~~~~~~~~~~~~~~

--  Check if you connected the sensor correctly, so all cables are fully
+-  Ensure that you connected the sensor correctly: all cables are fully so all cables are fully
    pluged in and connected to the correct header.
--  Check if you have enabled I2C on the Raspberry Pi.
+-  Ensure that I2C is enabled on the Raspberry Pi.
 For this redo the
    steps on "Enable the I2C interface in the Raspberry Pi config" in the
    guide above.
+-  Ensure that your user account has read and write access to the i2c device.
+If it only works with user root (``sudo ./sgp40_example_usage``), it's typically due to wrong permission settings.

 .. |RaspberryPi Pinout| image:: ./images/GPIO-Pinout-Diagram-2.png